aman-ankur/friend-match-play/memory-bank/gameArchitecture.md

 - `exclusiveModeActivated`: Exclusive mode was turned on
 - `exclusiveModeFailed`: Failed to activate exclusive mode
 - `exclusiveModeSuccess`: Exclusive mode activated successfully
-- `roomReset`: Room has been reset for a new game
+- `roomReset`: Room has been reset for a new game *(Client handler must ensure full state reset, including UI flags)*

 ### Client → Server Events:
 - `createRoom`: Create a new room